ABOUT OXFORD GLOBAL LANGUAGES

 What is the Oxford Global Languages programme?

-Oxford Global Languages launched its first two language sites, isiZulu and Northern Sotho, in 2015.
-Malay, Urdu, Setswana, Indonesian, Romanian and Latvian have followed, with many more due to be added over the next few years.
+OGL launched its first two language sites, isiZulu and Northern Sotho, in 2015, followed by Malay, Urdu, Setswana, Indonesian, Romanian, Latvian, Hindi, and Swahili.
+Many more will be added over the next few years.

 Note: The foundation for the lexical data in this website was originally published by Oxford University Press Pakistan in 2013 as the Oxford Urdu - English Dictionary (Chief Editor Rauf Parekh, Compilers S. M Salimuddin; Suhail Anjum)

 The opinions and other information contained in OxfordWords blog posts and comments do not necessarily reflect the opinions or positions of Oxford University Press.